ruhamasahle/ruhamasahle/README.md

 ### Thanks for stopping by 🤸‍♀️

+Who am I?
+My name is Ruhama and I recently graduated from Syracuse with a B.S. in Information Management and Technology.
+I am a Frontend Web Developer invested in all granular aspects of website building.
+I am a storyteller that deeply cares about the user experience of a digital platform.
+A website is a company's first impression, so let's make a good one!

+Current Location:
+I'm currently working at Civilience as a React Frontend Developer.

 <!--
 **ruhamasahle/ruhamasahle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.